DylanCore13/activities-network-pt1/README.md

-   - While creating the VM, allow it to create a new Virtual Network (Vnet) and it something entirely different from the virtual machine, than just click create virtual machine.
+   - While creating the VM, allow it to create a new Virtual Network (Vnet) and name it something entirely different from the virtual machine, than just click create.

 ![image](https://github.com/user-attachments/assets/fbc289ff-c81b-4d49-8bb5-e79e84f5a4ec)